University of Stirling

 Stiftung Wissenschaft und Politik

 Dr Barbara Lippert is Director of Research at the Stiftung Wissenschaft und Politik (SWP).
 Her research focuses on EU enlargement policy, its implications for European Union and Germany’s approach to European affairs.

-Dr Tobias Lock is Senior Lecturer in European Union Law and Co-Director of the Edinburgh Europa Institute at the University of Edinburgh.
+Prof Tobias Lock is Professor of Law at the National University of Ireland Maynooth.
 His research focuses on the EU’s multilevel relations with other legal orders, including the European Convention on Human Rights.

 David Martin MEP is a Member of the European Parliament’s Committee on International Trade and MEP for Scotland.
 He was Vice President of the European Parliament from 1989 to 2004 and is the UK’s longest-serving MEP.